Make sure you’re ready to apply for Russian citizenship by getting an understanding of the country’s nationality law.

 Current Russian citizenship requirements are according to the 2002 Russian Citizenship Act.
 This states that citizenship can be acquired through the following ways:

 - by birth

-- by naturalisation (either common or simplified process)
+- through naturalisation (either common or simplified process)

 - by restoration of citizenship for former citizens

 A child can claim Russian citizenship through birth if any of the following applies: